Batikpedia-id/batikpedia-capstone-project-bangkit2024-batch1/README.md

 Each of these flows has layers connected by something called residual connections, which are like shortcuts that help the model learn better and faster.

-4. **Why It is Cool?**
+5. **Why It is Cool?**

 The real win with Xception is how it efficiently uses its parameters.
 Because it simplifies the convolutions, it can use the same number of parameters as older models (like Inception V3) but get better performance.
-Imagine cleaning your house with a more effective vacuum—less effort, but a cleaner house.
+Imagine cleaning our house with a more effective vacuum—less effort, but a cleaner house.

-5. **Final Thoughts**
+6. **Final Thoughts**

 Xception shows that by separating and simplifying the tasks that convolutions do, we can build a faster and more powerful model.
 It’s like turning a complicated cooking recipe into a series of easy-to-follow steps that still make a delicious meal.